Jean Grey: 1980s

 In the comics, having been fully established as separate from the "Jean Grey" copy created and taken over by the Phoenix Force, Jean is "absolved" of involvement in the atrocities of "The Dark Phoenix" storyline, and she returned in the first issue of X-Factor (1st Series).

+The Uncanny X-Men #141 (January 1981) introduces Rachel Summers, the daughter of Cyclops and Jean Grey from the alternate timeline of the Days of Future Past.
+She joins the X-Men in a storyline concluding in issue #199.
+In Uncanny X-Men #168 (April 1983), Cyclops meets Madelyne Pryor, a woman who is mysteriously identical to Jean Grey.
+He eventually marries and fathers a child with her.
 Claremont later commented on how Jean's revival affected his original plans for Madelyne Pryor, stating that the relationship between the two women was intended to be entirely coincidental.
-He intended Madelyne only to look like Jean by complete coincidence and exist as a means for Cyclops to move on with his life and be written out of the X-Men franchise, part of what he believed to be a natural progression for any member of the team.
-Claremont expressed dismay that Jean's resurrection ultimately resulted in Cyclops abandoning his wife and child, tarnishing his written persona as a hero and "decent human being", and the "untenable situation" with Madelyne was dealt with by transforming her into a prolicidal demonic villain and killing her off.
+He intended Madelyne only to look like Jean by coincidence and exist as a means for Cyclops to move on with his life and be written out of the X-Men franchise, part of what he believed to be a natural progression for any member of the team.
+However, Marvel's editors decided that he should appear in a new series.
+This new series, X-Factor, launched in 1986 and starred the original X-Men team.
+Cyclops leaves his wife and child behind to lead the reunited original X-Men, under the X-Factor name.
+Claremont expressed dismay that Jean's resurrection ultimately resulted in Cyclops abandoning his wife and child, tarnishing his written persona as a hero and "decent human being".

+For X-Factor, writer Bob Layton was partly inspired by the film Ghostbusters; the X-Factor team advertised themselves as mutant hunters, but worked to rehabilitate and educate the mutants they discovered.
+Layton left the title after five issues and was replaced by Louise Simonson, who introduced the new villain Apocalypse, first appearing in X-Factor #6 (July 1986).
 Soon after the beginning publication of X-Factor, Marvel also reprinted and released the original X-Men series under the title Classic X-Men.
 These reissues paired the original stories with new vignettes, elaborating on plot points.
 One such issue, Classic X-Men #8 (April 1987), paired the original The X-Men #100 (Aug.
 1976) story of Jean Grey's disastrous return flight from space immediately preceding her transformation into Phoenix ("Greater Love Hath No X-Man...") with the new story "Phoenix".
 The story further supported the retcon establishing Jean Grey and the Phoenix Force as two separate entities.